 Some sensors offer both an I2C and a TTL serial interface making them easier to interface with almost any microcontroller.
 Having both serial and I2C ports is often true of IMUs that contain an integrated processor such as the nine degrees-of-freedom Razor from SparkFun, shown in Figure 5.
 It comes in two models, one of which also has a USB interface.

-If you want a complete interface solution, consider the CyberAtom IMU available from www.cyberatom.eu.
-It also comes in two models — one of which provides a USB interface as shown in Figure 6.
+If you want a complete interface solution, consider the CyberAtom IMU that is still available from ExpTech.
+This particular model provides a USB interface as shown in Figure 6.

 I found it to be easier to use than any IMU I experimented with.
 CyberAtom even provides studio software that shows a graphical version of the sensor that mimics the movements of the real one; refer to Figure 7.